TeresaNesteby/segment-construct/readme.md

 Construct is inspired by systems like [boxen], [sprout-wrap], [sprout], [chef], [babushka] and [puppet].

-Construct is not better, just simpler. construct has no external dependencies. construct has no server.
-There are no conferences about construct.
-There are no consultancies that offer construct services. construct is designed to be simple enough to setup workstations and jumpboxes.
-It is not the right tool for many, many other use cases.
+Construct is not better, just simpler.
+Construct has no external dependencies.
+Construct has no server.
+Construct is designed to be simple enough to setup workstations.

 Construct is okay with units that require manual operator intervention as construct is as much about documentation as it is about automation.
 In fact, if construct was a